. Skip to navigation Skip to content

 Beyond the library, five other teams from across Deakin also won ADCET Awards in 2023, and another five in 2022.
 It’s clear Deakin is doing great work in this area!

-By making a few simple accessibility fixes to unit content, we can make significant improvements to the experience of people using our digital learning spaces!
+By making a few simple accessibility fixes to content, we can make significant improvements to the experience of people using our digital learning spaces!

 Join the conversation